Badgerati/Pode/docs/Functions/Core/Schedule.md

 ### Example 4

-The following example will create a `schedule` using a multiple predefined crons to trigger every minute and hour:
+The following example will create a `schedule` using multiple predefined cron expressions to trigger every minute and every hour:

 ```powershell
 Server {